samplemaker/freefem_matlab_octave_plot/README.md

 }
 ```

-**3d:** To display the surface it is sufficient to write the boundary elements only.
-If a 3d sclice is to be done it is also necessary to write the complete net data.
+**3d:** If the domain boundary is to be displayed it is sufficient to write the boundary elements only.
+If a 3d sclice is to be done it is necessary to write the complete mesh data as well:

 ```cpp
 int idx;